Track mileage automatically

 Get startedBusiness Miles vs Commuting Miles

-Business miles include traveling from your office or place of work to another and are tax-deductible (if you’re self-employed or a business owner) or subject to reimbursement (if you’re an employee), while commuting miles involve mileage from home to work, and are not tax-deductible.
+Business miles include traveling from your office or place of work to another and are tax deductible (if you’re self-employed or a business owner) or subject to reimbursement (if you’re an employee).
+Commuting miles involve mileage from home to work and are not tax deductible.

-Differentiating between these two classes of mileage properly is crucial, as the IRS only allows employee reimbursement or tax deduction of business miles.
+Properly differentiating between these two classes of mileage is crucial, as the IRS only allows employee reimbursement or a tax deduction of business miles.

 In this article, we’ll cover the basics of business miles vs commuting miles, and how they apply to both employees and self-employed individuals.